Why Do Some Men Like Men

 Conversely, children born from stressed pregnancies are more likely but not necessarily to be adults who are more heterosexually focussed later in life.
-The tendency is for a first born child, being the mothers first pregnancy display these more heterosexual traits.
-However, this influence should be seen as a starting point on a moving spectrum that is effected by any or all of the following four other influences.
+The tendency is for a firstborn child, being the mother’s first pregnancy display these more heterosexual traits.
+However, this influence should be seen as a starting point on a moving spectrum affected by any or all of the following four other influences.

-A recent study at Imperial College London shows that stress experienced by a woman during pregnancy may affect her unborn baby as early as 17 weeks after conception, with potentially permanent effects on brain and development.
-The 5 influences theory puts forward the idea that the more stressed the pregnancy, the more likely the child would be born with self-survival instincts.
-Nature’s method of ensuring the survival of the species in times of danger.
+A recent study at Imperial College London shows that stress experienced by a woman during pregnancy may affect her unborn baby as early as 17 weeks after conception, potentially permanently affecting the brain and development.
+The five influences theory suggests that the more stressed the pregnancy, the more likely the child would be born with self-survival instincts.
+Nature’s method ensures the species’ survival in times of danger.